 Since there were beginners, and we wanted to encourage learning, we needed the members who were running the CTF and the security engineers to help people through problems.
 In our usual meetings, we have fewer people trying to solve the challenges, and collaboration among everyone is encouraged.
 Because of this and the more intimate environment, we can help everyone without much issue.

-However, since we were at a larger scale than usual and there were different categories that not every member knew well, I thought it would be nice to use our school's website for queues.
-There were mixed thoughts on this since we believed that walking up to people or responding to raised hands would be best.
+However, since we were at a larger scale than usual and there were different categories that not every member knew well, I thought using our school's website for queues would be nice.
+We had mixed thoughts on this since we believed walking up to people or responding to raised hands would be best.
 We were able to create the queue and start it before the event.
-We briefly mentioned it in one of the introduction slides, but we didn't put the queue up on the large projected screen since someone scrapped the idea shortly after.
+We briefly mentioned it in one of the introduction slides but didn't put the queue up on the large projected screen since someone scrapped the idea shortly after.

 Students were still using the queue, however, so we responded to requests.
-I believe it worked pretty well overall, especially since members knew which questions they could answer.
+It worked well overall, especially since members knew which questions they could answer.
 Sometimes we couldn't figure out where the person in the room was given their description, and we couldn't follow up with a question.
 It is worth trying again in the future for large-scale events.

-We needed to decide if we were going to allow teams and if so, what would be the max team size allowed?
+We needed to decide if we would allow teams, and if so, what would be the maximum team size allowed?
 There were two opposing forces at play here.
-As a club, we care about learning, and we want members to work together to solve problems.
+As a club, we care about learning and want members to work together to solve problems.
 This mindset is behind why we help members extensively during a regular meeting and encourage collaboration then.
 However, we can't allow unlimited collaboration for this event since we wouldn't have a fair way of handing out prizes.

 If people participated by themselves, prize distribution would be more straightforward, but there would be no one to work with on challenges.
 If there were relatively large team sizes, it would be challenging to figure out how to split a physical prize with different people on the team.
 Fixing this issue would require every team member to get a prize, resulting in just a few groups winning anything.
 Since we wanted some teamwork but many teams to win and participants to get exposure to different categories, we decided to let people work as partners.

 There remained another crucial issue with teams and prize distribution.
-We intended the CTF to be for beginners, but we wanted more advanced students to play as well.
+We intended the CTF to be for beginners, but we also wanted more advanced students to play.
 We wanted to ensure that beginners had a fair chance at earning prizes and that we prioritized when appropriate, so we split the teams into beginner and advanced categories.
 If either player on a team was advanced, then the team was considered advanced.